Attendance

 Parents should ensure maximum attendance at school for their child, explaining any absence by telephoning the school on the first day of absence.

 If a child is ill or attending a medical appointment, the absence will be authorised.
+There are very few other reasons for which absences can be authorised.

-The minimum acceptable level of school attendance is 96%.
-We believe as a school that identifying poor attendance and issues affecting attendance early as well as working in partnership with parents we can significantly improve attendance and prevent a child becoming a persistent absentee and involvement with the Local authority.
-Below outlines the procedure that we follow to support and improve attendance:
+We believe as a school that identifying poor attendance and issues affecting attendance early as well as working in partnership with parents we can significantly improve attendance and prevent a child becoming a Persistent Absentee and involvement with the local authority.

 • Notice to Improve Letter – sent home to indicate to parents/cares that attendance is starting to decline.
 This will be sent to students below 96% attendance.